Can I withdraw cash from a credit card?

 When you take a cash advance, the money gets added to your credit card bill.

 Your card has a cash advance limit.
 This is part of your overall credit limit, but you can only use a portion of it for cash.
-Usually, it's 20% to 60% of your total limit.

-Where can you get cash?
+Where can you get a cash advance?

 You can get a cash advance from: